 - OS Filesystem-level Encryption can be applied at the Linux operating system file system level to cover all files in a volume.
-An example of this approach is Cloudera Navigator Encrypt (formerly Gazzang zNcrypt) which is available for Cloudera customers licensed for Cloudera Navigator.
+An example of this approach is Cloudera Navigator Encrypt on page 225 (formerly Gazzang zNcrypt) which is available for Cloudera customers licensed for Cloudera Navigator.
 Navigator Encrypt operates at the Linux volume level, so it can encrypt cluster data inside and outside HDFS, such as temp/spill files, configuration files and metadata databases (to be used only for data related to a CDH cluster).
-Navigator Encrypt must be used with Navigator Key Trustee (formerly Gazzang zTrustee). - HDFS-level Encryption applied by the HDFS client software.
-HDFS Data At Rest Encryption on page 187 operates at the HDFS folder level, enabling encryption to be applied only to the HDFS folders where it is needed.
+Navigator Encrypt must be used with Cloudera Navigator Key Trustee Server on page 211 (formerly Gazzang zTrustee). - HDFS-level Encryption applied by the HDFS client software.
+HDFS Data At Rest Encryption on page 246 operates at the HDFS folder level, allowing you to encrypt some folders and leave others unencrypted.
 Cannot encrypt any data outside HDFS.
-To ensure reliable key storage (so that data is not lost), Navigator Key Trustee should be used, while the default Java keystore can be used for test purposes. - Network-level Encryption can be applied to encrypt data just before it gets sent across a network and to decrypt it as soon as it is received.
+To ensure reliable key storage (so that data is not lost), Cloudera Navigator Key Trustee Server should be used, while the default Java keystore can be used for test purposes.
+See Integrating HDFS Encryption with Navigator Key Trustee Server on page 268 for more information. - Network-level Encryption can be applied to encrypt data just before it gets sent across a network and to decrypt it just after receipt.
 In Hadoop this means coverage for data sent from client user interfaces as well as service-to-service communication like remote procedure calls (RPCs).
-This protection uses industry-standard protocols such as SSL/TLS.
+This protection uses industry-standard protocols such as TLS/SSL.

-SSL Certificates Overview
+TLS/SSL Certificates Overview

-This topic will guide you through the different certificate strategies that you can employ on your cluster to allow SSL clients to securely connect to servers using trusted certificates or certificates issued by trusted authorities.
+This topic will guide you through the different certificate strategies that you can employ on your cluster to allow TLS/SSL clients to securely connect to servers using trusted certificates or certificates issued by trusted authorities.
 The set of certificates required depends upon the certificate provisioning strategy you implement.
-The following strategies, among others, are possible:
+The following strategies are possible: